 - Teaching friends and family members to recognize the signs of relapse

 Even with the best treatment, every teenager who leaves an eating disorder counseling program is always at risk of relapsing.
-Minimizing the chances of relapse is essential, but it is also important to catch any signs of a relapse as soon as possible so that the teenager can get the help she needs before the disorder progresses.
+Minimizing the chances of relapse is essential, but it is also important to catch any signs of a relapse as soon as possible so that the teenager can get the help they need before the disorder progresses.
 To help identify relapses as soon as they occur, many eating disorder counseling programs educate friends, parents and other family members about the signs they may notice if the teenager is struggling to maintain her recovery.
 These programs may also education friends and family members about the steps they should take if they notice these signs.

 - Helping friends and family members understand how to best support their loved one during recovery